Sony RX100 versus Sony RX100 V

 The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 20 megapixel.
 This similarity in sensor specs implies that both the RX100 and the RX100 V have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the RX100 V is much more recent (by 4 years and 4 months) than the RX100, and its sensor will have benefitted from technological advances during this time.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the RX100 V has a markedly higher DXO score than the RX100 (overall score 4 points higher), which will translate into better image quality.
 The advantage is based on 0.2 bits higher color depth, and 0.6 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Sony RX100 (⇒ rgt)||1-inch||20.0||5472||3648||1080/60p||22.6||12.4||390||66|